myriadrf/LimeSDR_GW/docs/docs/hipersdr-44xx/build_gw.rst

 .. note::

    - Ensure required toolchain is installed and configured before building.
-See `Requirements <https://limesdrgw.myriadrf.org/docs/build_project#requirements>`_ section for respective board.
+See :ref:`Requirements <requirements>` section for respective board.

    - Make sure to run build command from **project root directory**.